Home CountryAustralia Top 19 Tech Companies and Startups in Australia

 Sector: Fintech

-Next on our list is Airwallex which is another startup that is setting the pace.
+Next on our list is Airwallex, another startup setting the pace.

-It is a Famous IT and Tech Company based out of Melbourne, Australia.
+It is a Famous IT and Tech Company based in Melbourne, Australia.

-Established in the year 2015, Airwallex deals in the fintech market and basically enables businesses to seek and make payments from different parts of the world.
+Airwallex operates in the fintech market and enables businesses to accept payments from anywhere in the world.

-In its 6 years of operation, this Australia based technology company has garnered €638 million of startup funding from just about 10 groups of investors and venture capital funding (Source: Dealroom)
+In its six years of operation, this Australia-based technology company has garnered €638 million of startup funding from just about 10 groups of investors and venture capital funding (Source: Dealroom)

 Xero